Cannot use opencl on Cape Verde: [opencl_init] could not create command queue for device 0: -6

 I do realize that most probably it's not darktable issue at all (other apps seem not to work either) but I ask somebody who can help to participate in the discussion over there to triangle the problem and possibly find a solution.

-#1 Updated by Ulrich Pegelow 3 months ago
+#1 Updated by Ulrich Pegelow almost 3 years ago

 From darktable-cltest's output: